stephanedorotich/TeamN/README.md

 ### Project 3:
 A desc of proposal 3
-A desc of proposal 3

 ## Team Contract
-Our contract can be viewed [here](https://github.com/stephandorotich/TeamN/master/notes.txt)
+Our contract can be viewed [here](https://github.com/stephandorotich/TeamN/blob/master/notes.txt)